-While LendUp doesn’t offer low rates or affordable terms to borrowers, they do offer something many lenders don’t — a way out of the payday loan cycle.
-While LendUp rates can be as high as 80% on their installment loans and considerably higher on single-payment loans, the company allows consumers to pay off payday loans and build their credit along the way.
+While LendUp doesn’t offer low rates or affordable terms to borrowers, it offers something many lenders don’t — a way out of the payday loan cycle.
+While LendUp rates can be as high as 80% on its installment loans and considerably higher on single-payment loans, the company allows consumers to pay off payday loans and build their credit along the way.

 With each loan they pay off, borrowers earn “points” that can help them qualify for lower rates down the line.
 Better yet, the company lets them earn even more points for completing their free online personal finance courses.
-LendUp calls this “climbing the ladder,” and they offer financial education and tools all along the way.
+LendUp calls this “climbing the ladder,” and it offers financial education and tools all along the way.

-One big upside of using LendUp is the fact they don’t check your credit report or your score before they approve you for a loan.
+One big upside of using LendUp is the fact it doesn’t check your credit report or your score before it approves you for a loan.
 This means that nearly anyone can qualify — an important feature for consumers left with few options.

 As a side note, also be aware that LendUp is launching its own credit card soon.
 This new card is on a waitlist, but it will be available to consumers with less than perfect credit without a security deposit.
 The company says monthly fees will also be no more than $5 per month.

 This brings us to our final point.
 Only some of LendUp’s offerings report to the three credit bureaus.
-Their installment loans all do, but only their top tier single-payment loans report.
+Its installment loans all do, but only its top tier single-payment loans report.
 Because of this, the starter loans you’ll get at the beginning of the process won’t help you build credit right away.